phenotypic/homebridge-web-rgb/examples/README.md

 ## How-to

-1. Follow [this](https://gist.github.com/Tommrodrigues/8d9d3b886936ccea9c21f495755640dd) gist which walks you through how to flash a NodeMCU using the Arduino IDE.
+1. First, install the `ArduinoJson` library from the _Library manager_ in the Arduino IDE, then follow [this](https://gist.github.com/Tommrodrigues/8d9d3b886936ccea9c21f495755640dd) gist which walks you through how to flash a NodeMCU using the Arduino IDE.
 The `.ino` file referred to is the `NodeMCU-RGB.ino` file included in this repository.

 2. Build the following circuit (Remember to **disconnect the NodeMCU** from the circuit whenever you are flashing it):